There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “As an employee and a shareholder, each of us has a responsibility to safeguard all information and technology we use and generate every day.”

-Their hard work all goes down the drain, as it’s now stolen and claimed by others.
+Their hard work goes down the drain, as it’s stolen and claimed by others.
+I find empathy goes a long way in such situations.

 “I think that’s the single best piece of advice: constantly think about how you could be doing things better and questioning yourself.”